The NHS workers who have died during the coronavirus pandemic

 – Dr Abdul Mabud Chowdhury, consultant urologist

-The 53-year-old wrote a Facebook post asking Prime Minister Boris Johnson to urgently provide every NHS worker with PPE just five days before he died on the night of April 8.
+The 53-year-old wrote a Facebook post asking Prime Minister Boris Johnson to urgently provide every NHS worker with personal protective equipment just five days before he died on the night of April 8.

 – Dr Edmond Adedeji, doctor